 - 1. Provide training to the student on "declared" pregnant category including the NRC's prenatal radiation exposure limits, and the specific steps that must be taken by the Program once a student declares her pregnancy.
 The following information shall be emphasized: - 2.
-According to the NRC, if the student voluntarily declares her pregnancy, she grants consent to the program to limit her dose as measured on her radiation monitoring device to 0.5rem (5 millisievert) to the embryo/fetus throughout the entire pregnancy.
+According to the NRC, if the student voluntarily declares her pregnancy, she grants consent to the program to limit her dose as measured on her radiation monitoring device to 5 mSv (0.5rem) to the embryo/fetus throughout the entire pregnancy.
 If no declaration is made to the program, the occupational dose limits to the student remain unchanged. - 3.
-The National Council on Radiation Protection and Measurements (NCRP) recommends the monthly reading not exceed 0.05 rem (0.5 mSv) / month to the embryo/fetus for each month after the pregnancy has been declared in writing.
-A monthly dose greater than 0.1 rem (1 mSv) should be recognized as a substantial variation above a uniform monthly dose rate.
+The National Council on Radiation Protection and Measurements (NCRP) recommends the monthly reading not exceed 0.5 mSv (0.05 rem)/ month to the embryo/fetus for each month after the pregnancy has been declared in writing.
+A monthly dose greater than 1 mSv (0.1 rem) should be recognized as a substantial variation above a uniform monthly dose rate.

-- 4. If the dose equivalent to the fetus/embryo is found to have exceeded 0.5 rem (5 mSv) or is within 0.05 rem (0.5 mSv) of this dose, by the time the student declares pregnancy to the Program faculty, the program shall be deemed to be in compliance with NRC regulations if the total additional dose equivalent to the embryo/fetus does not exceed 0.05 rem (0.5 mSv) during the remainder of the pregnancy. - 5.
+- 4. If the dose equivalent to the fetus/embryo is found to have exceeded 5 mSv (0.5 rem) or is within 0.5 mSv (0.05 rem) of this dose, by the time the student declares pregnancy to the Program faculty, the program shall be deemed to be in compliance with NRC regulations if the total additional dose equivalent to the embryo/fetus does not exceed 0.5 mSv (0.05 rem) during the remainder of the pregnancy. - 5.
 Provide a copy of the Declaration of Pregnancy form for the student to sign.
 The original will kept permanently in the student's program file. - 6.
 Instruct the student in correct use of the additional radiation monitoring device for fetal exposure monitoring. - 7.
 Collect and electronically stored monthly in the student's program file.